Solink Secure Summit 2026 Los Angeles. Now 96% sold out.

 6. Operational plan

-- Inventory management: Use of Solink to prevent POS employee theft, audit shelves for stock levels, and detect any irregular activities in real time.
+• Inventory management: Solink will tie video to POS data to prevent POS employee theft at the register, audit shelves for stock levels, and flag irregular activities in real time—reducing investigation time and eliminating blind spots.

 7. Management and personnel